philbuchanan/MilkCMS/readme.md

 Milk CMS uses a simple loop in order to iterate through the articles on the archive template.
 The loop looks like this:

     <?php foreach ($articles as $article) :
         // Your article code
     endforeach; ?>

+It is also possible to get a custom number of recent posts.
+Once the array of articles is retrieved, you can use the same code as above to loop through the articles:

+    $articles = articles::getXArticles($num_articles);

+    <?php foreach ($articles as $article) :
+        // Your article code
+    endforeach; ?>